chicobaptista/catalogd/README.md

-# catalogd
+# Catalogd

 Learning project for cataloging and managing collections.
-It will contain multiple implementations of different layers, including:
+It will contain multiple implementations of different layers, mainly, but not exclusively, on Javascript/Typescript frameworks, including:

 * Front end
   * Desktop